 Taxes in Alaska are very low, especially if you are a senior.
 There is no state income tax, which means things like Social Security and pension payments are not taxed at all by the state.

 In fact, Alaska pays people just to live in the state permanently.
 The annual Permanent Fund dividend goes to every Alaska resident and is often more than $1,000.
 Additionally, there is no state sales tax in Alaska and no estate or inheritance tax.

 There are, however, two reasons a senior might think twice before moving to Alaska.
 The first is the weather: it’s no secret that winters in Alaska are harsh.
 The second reason?
 Cost of living.
-On average, living expenses like housing, utilities and transportation are 37% higher in Alaska than in the rest of the U.S.
+On average, living expenses like housing, utilities and transportation are about 20% higher in Alaska than in the rest of the U.S.